© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Harwich High Lighthouse is a scheduled monument protected by Historic England under reference 1017201.
 View the official record →

-Harwich High Lighthouse is a Grade I listed structure located in Harwich, Essex, dating to the seventeenth century.
+Harwich High Lighthouse is a navigational beacon located in Harwich, Essex, which dates to the late seventeenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017201.

 Harwich High Lighthouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017201.